kineticdata/sso-request-saml/README.md

 After building the project a `dist` directory will be created to contain all the files that need to be deployed to the web server.

-1. Copy the `dist/samlv2-authenticator.properties` file to the `<kinetic_request_deploy_directory>/WEB-INF/classes`
-   directory, and configure the properties.
-Properties are documented in the samlv2-authenticator.properties file.

-2. Copy the dist/SAMLLanding.jsp file to the `<kinetic_request_deploy_directory>`
+1. Copy the `dist/SAMLv2-distribution-package.zip` file to the `<kinetic_request_deploy_directory>` directory,

-3. Copy the `dist/samlv2-authenticator.jar` & samlv2-dependencies.jar files to the
-   `<kinetic_request_deploy_directory>/WEB-INF/lib` directory.
+    and unzip the file choosing to 'extract here' - do not exact to a subdirectory or a new directory.

-4. Copy the `dist/fedlet` directory to a path of your choice, then document this path.
+2. Move ONE of the `fedlet_*` directories now in your `<kinetic_request_deploy_directory>` directory to a non-web-accessible path of your choice.
+For example:
+      Kind-of-good: `c:\fedlet_attriumsso`
+	  BAD - DONT DO THIS: `<kinetic_request_deploy_directory>\fedlet_atriumsso`
+	  BAD - DONT DO THIS: `<kinetic_request_deploy_directory>\themes\yourtheme\fedlet_atriumsso`

+    Document this path.

+3. Delete the other `fedlet_*' directories in the `<kinetic_request_deploy_directory>` directory

-5. Add the -Dcom.sun.identity.fedlet.home java parameter to your J2EE server configuration to point to the path you chose in step 4.
-For example: -Dcom.sun.identity.fedlet.home="c:\fedlet_config_folder"
+4. Add the -Dcom.sun.identity.fedlet.home java parameter to your J2EE server configuration to point to the path you chose in step 2.
+For example: -Dcom.sun.identity.fedlet.home="c:\path\to\step2\fedlet_directory"

-6. Configure the fedlet configuration files contained in the directory you chose in step 4.
+5. Configure the fedlet configuration files contained in the directory you chose in step 2.
     See the section below 'Fedlet Configuration' on how to configure these files.

-7. Login to the Kinetic Request Admin Console and set the following web application properties:
+6. Login to the Kinetic Request Admin Console and set the following web application properties:
     - **API Impersonate User** => `true (make sure the checkbox is checked)`
     - **SSO Adapter Class** => `com.kineticdata.request.authentication.SAML2Authenticator`
-   - **SSO Adapter Properties** => `path/to/samlv2-authenticator.properties`
+    - **SSO Adapter Properties** => `c:\path\to\step2\fedlet_directory\samlv2-authenticator.properties`

+7. Open the file `c:\path\to\step2\fedlet_directory\FederationConfig.properties`, then do a find & replace for ChangeThisValueHere.
+ChangeThisValueHere should be changed to some string of random characters.
+This is used by the fedletEncode.jsp file to generate encrypted strings.

-8. Restart the web server instance for the new files to be included.
+8. Restart the J2EE server instance for the new files to be included.

+9. Go to the website: `https://yourkineticrequest.domainhere.com/kinetic/saml2/jsp/fedletEncode.jsp`

+10. Choose a keystore/truststore password, DOCUMENT THIS NON-ENCRYPTED PASSWORD SOMEWHERE SAFE, type it into the password box, and then hit the button to get an encrypted password.

+11. Copy the encrypted password text from step 10 and replace the contents of the following files with this encrypted value:
+    `c:\path\to\step2\fedlet_directory\storepass.txt`
+	`c:\path\to\step2\fedlet_directory\keypass.txt`

+12. Setup a keystore.jks file in the directory from step 2 and import any IDP signing/encryption certificates.
+    You can do this with the java keytool command.
+Example commands below.

+    keytool.exe -import -file "example_idp_signing_cert_file.cer" -alias idp_signing_cert -keystore "C:\path\to\step2\fedlet_directory\keystore.jks"
+    keytool.exe -import -file "example_idp_encryption_cert_file.cer" -alias idp_encryption_cert -keystore "C:\path\to\step2\fedlet_directory\keystore.jks"

+    You will be prompted to enter a password.
+Enter the UNENCRYPTED password you chose in step 10.

+    Contact your IDP Administration team for the appropriate signing and or encryption certificates.
+It is very possible there will not be an encryption certificate, but it will be extremely likely there is a signing certificate.

+13. Configure `c:\path\to\step2\fedlet_directory\samlv2-authenticator.properties`.

+14. Restart the J2EE server instance for the changed files to be picked up.

 ## Implementation